-As I had a few hours, in fact all morning to whittle away, I laid out and inspected all my kit in the car park, dumped my big traveling bag with a last minute selection of things I was sure I didn’t need with Ben, prepared the KTM 690 Enduro and took it to explore Boulder.
+As I had a few hours, in fact all morning to whittle away, I laid out and inspected all my kit in the car park, dumped my big traveling bag with a last minute selection of things I was sure I didn’t need with Ben, prepared the KTM 690 Enduro and took it for an explore around Boulder.

-Whilst whittling away my time in a Starbucks shop I asked if I could use my own tea?
+Whilst whittling away my time in a Starbucks coffeeshop I asked if I could use my own tea?

-‘LIKE, TOADALLY, NO’, was the answer given by the barista.
-I was told it was against their insurance policy or something.
+‘LIKE, TOADALLY, LIKE, NO, LIKE’, was the answer given by the barista.
+I was then given a patronising lecture and told it was against their insurance policy or something.

-I returned to Zer Haus of Motorrad about 1:00 pm and the Africa Twin was ready.
+I returned to The House of Motorrad about 1:00 pm and the Africa Twin was ready.
 It looked absolutely superb.
 Ben had done a brilliant job fitting it out with quality after market accessories necessary for true adventure riding.

 These included: Altrider belly plate (effective); SW Motech engine bars and luggage racks (well designed); Wolfman soft panniers and tank bag (superb); Barkbuster enduro handguards (strong); and Doubletake mirrors (clever)

-As I was strapping down all my kit onto the excellent luggage rack in the configuration I have used for years I was given another lecture by Ben with the main theme being if I drop the bike–which he assured me in no uncertain terms I will–do not damage the bike too much and put it out of action for weeks, destroy his business, ruin his life, and make his wife run off with the kids.
+As I was strapping down all my kit onto the excellent luggage rack in the configuration I have used for years I was given another lecture by Ben with the main theme being if I drop the bike — which he assured me in no uncertain terms I will — don’t come back.

-This attitude and the threat of forking out US$1500 had reinforced in my brain one thing, and one thing only … DON’T DROP THE FUCKING BIKE.
-It became my mantra, and in a way sort of ruined the trip because it clipped my wings and sapped my confidence.
+His attitude and the threat of forking out US$1500 had reinforced in my brain one thing, and one thing only … DON’T DROP THE FUCKING BIKE.
+It became my mantra, and in a way sort of dampened the trip because it clipped my wings and sapped my confidence.

 One problem remained, and it was a glaring one.
-The tyres were still the wrong ones.
+I didn’t like the tyres.

-I know from experience riding this Africa Twin on Metzler Karoo 3 tyres in Wales, and indeed riding my KTM 990 Adventure and other bikes around the world on various tyre combinations along extremely challenging roads in the Rift Valley in north west Kenya, the Sahara desert, Nubian desert, Kalahari, Namib desert, Serengeti, Masai Mara, Sinai, Cardamom Mountains, Gobi desert, Tibet, Qinghai, Gansu, Alps, blah blah, that the motorcycle I ride and my ability to ride it is capable enough… provided I decide how the bike is set up and don’t get railroaded and bullied into bad decisions.
+I know from experience riding this Africa Twin offroad on Metzler Karoo 3 tyres in Wales, and indeed riding my KTM 990 Adventure and other bikes around the world on various tyre combinations along extremely challenging roads in the Rift Valley in north west Kenya, the Sahara desert, Nubian desert in Sudan, Kalahari in Botawana, Namib desert in Namibia, Baviaanskloof in South Africa, Serengeti in Tanzania, Masai Mara in Kenya, Sinai in Egypt, Cardamom Mountains in Cambodia, Gobi desert in Mongolia, Tibet, Gansu and Qinghai in west China, Simpson desert in Australia, Alps and Dolomites in Europe, blah blah blah (you get my drift), that the motorcycle I ride and my ability to ride it is capable enough… provided I decide how the bike is set up and don’t get railroaded and bullied into bad decisions.